philparzer/philparzer/README.md

 ## Hey👋 I'm Phil
- looking for someone to collaborate with and learn from
+- postgrad at the University of Innsbruck

- postgrad at the University of Innsbruck
+- frontend at <a href="https://www.wearemomentum.at/">Momentum</a>

 ---